Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 ### Testing in Java with JUnit 5

-JUnit is a plugin which provides a lot of help with testing things in Java.
+JUnit is a library which provides a lot of help with testing things in Java.
 It allows you to do a lot of really useful stuff when testing, like:

 - Declaring a test using the `@Test` annotation